|

 unanswered questions that have led to a state of crisis.
 For the most

-part they are the direct consequences of the invalid BB cosmology.
+part they are the direct consequences of the invalid Big Bang cosmology.

-Most are simply unresolvable within any generic BB theory.
+Most are simply unresolvable within a universal-expansion paradigm.
 The

 following compilation is not in any particular order, except that it